 After you have been approved by MPNP-B, you will be given detailed instructions, including bank information, to make a deposit of the CDN $100,000 to the Government of Manitoba.

 You have two years from the date of landing to fulfill the requirements of the Deposit Agreement.
 Once you have met the terms and conditions specified in your Deposit Agreement, your CDN$100,000 deposit will be returned to you in full, without interest.
 Deposits are released to you only at your current address or may be wired to your account upon request.
-Any changes to the Deposit Agreement must be discussed and approved by the PNP-B’s Business Settlement Office before proceeding with any other business.
+Any changes to the Deposit Agreement must be discussed and approved by a MPNP Program Officer before proceeding with any other business.

-Please refer to the Eligible Business Investments section of the MPNP-B website for specific information.
+Please refer to the Business Investor Stream section of the MPNP website for specific information.

-Please note that if your intention is to establish a primary production farming operation, you are not eligible to apply through this regular business stream of the Provincial Nominee Program for Business (PNP-B).
-You must apply through the Farm Strategic Recruitment Initiative (FSRI) which is a special initiative of the PNP-B for farm business applicants.
+Please note that if your intention is to establish a primary production farming operation, you are not eligible to apply through the regular Business Investor Stream of the Manitoba Provincial Nominee Program (MPNP).
+You must apply through the Farm Strategic Recruitment Initiative (FSRI) which is a special initiative of the MPNP for farm business applicants.